Using the Char-Griller Side Fire Box

-Never used the Side Fire Box or Offset Smoked before?
+Never used the Side Fire Box or Offset Smoker before?
 We’ve got you.
+To become a true pitmaster and elevate your smoking game, you'll need to acquaint yourself with the art of using a side fire box.
 Here’s our quick start guide to using the side fire box.

 If your Char-Griller charcoal grill doesn’t have a Side Fire Box yet, you can add one easily.
 Here’s a quick video to help!
 We made it simple to turn any Char-Griller charcoal grill into an offset smoker.